aleenababy/health-insurance-cost-prediction/README.md

 # Health Insurance Cost Prediction

 A machine learning application to predict health insurance costs based on individual attributes.
 This project is built with Python and deployed using Streamlit.
+Here is the link to the app: https://health-insurance-predictor-aleena.streamlit.app

 ## Table of Contents
 - [Introduction](#introduction)